 Stammtisch or for central committee humans to read approve

-server hosted, automaticaly, with fallback server.
+server hosted, automatically, with fallback server.
 Free of

 adverts.
 No data harvesting (unlike commercial list

-announcements, eg of Stammtisch venue etc, also contact Munich convener
+announcements, eg of Stammtisch venue etc, contact Munich convener

-proper server driven list[s], this list faraday@ could be
+server driven list[s], this list faraday@ could be split

 - faraday-announce@ : low bandwidth, writable

 only by those authorised in a list of addresses provided

 (Lists pcs@ & vcfe@ are analogous 3rd party lists on @berklix.org